Times are shown in your local time zone GMT

 When children speak up, we must listen and listen deeply.
 In just the same way that creative storytelling creates spaces for children to explore new ways to use their voice, it also provides opportunities for adults to find fresh ways to listen to their voices and create spaces where child/adult power dynamics can be dissolved, and children can tell their own stories in their own way.

-The presentation highlights the unique role of art for children trapped in situations of family and domestic violence, especially those who cannot verbally express their distress.
+This presentation highlights the unique role of art for children trapped in situations of family and domestic violence, especially those who cannot verbally express their distress.
 Through creative expression, these children may find a silent but powerful outlet to communicate their inner struggles.
 This is particularly important for neurodivergent children, who often mask their trauma effectively, making it difficult for teachers, caregivers, and others to recognise signs of abuse.
 Providing these children with artistic tools gives them a vital means to express themselves, offering hope that their experiences can be acknowledged, even when words are out of reach.

 Ultimately, this presentation underscores the need to ensure every child and adult has access to creative tools that allow for safe self-expression, encouraging a path to healing and resilience.